 The goal of the College is to assist its students in making satisfactory and expeditious progress toward their degrees.
-In order to be graduated, the student must achieve not only a cumulative GPA of 2.00 or better, but also a 2.00 or better in his/her major, cognates, minor, or each area of focus.
+In order to be graduated, the student must achieve not only a cumulative GPA of 2.00 or better, but also a 2.00 or better in his/her major, cognates, minor, or each concentration.
 Steady achievement at this level is not always possible.
 From time to time students might perform at a level below 2.00 and still be permitted to register and thus to continue to make progress toward their degrees.
 The scholastic records of all students are examined at the end of each term during which they took courses.

-If a student's cumulative GPA should fall below 2.00 at the end of a term, the student will be placed on "probation.
+If a student's cumulative GPA should fall below 2.00 at the end of a term, the student will be placed on "probation".
 If the student's cumulative GPA reaches 2.00 or better at the end of this probationary term, the student is removed from probation.
-On the other hand, if the cumulative GPA is even lower at the end of the probationary term, the student would normally move to “required to withdraw” (RW) status and would not be allowed to reregister for the duration of at least one year.
+On the other hand, if the cumulative GPA is even lower at the end of the probationary term, the student would normally move to “required to withdraw” (RW) status and would not be allowed to register for classes for the duration of at least one year.
 A student with a cumulative GPA substantially below 2.00 may be required to demonstrate his or her potential for readmission.
 Finally, if the cumulative GPA should show significant improvement but not yet reach 2.00 at the end of the probationary term, the student may be placed in "probation continued" status for one term.

 A student in "probation continued" status has an academic hold placed on registration.
 This means that the student may not register again until all grades for the probation continued term have been recorded and reviewed favorably.
 If the student on probation continued achieves a cumulative GPA of 2.00 or better at the end of this term, the student is removed from the academic hold and from probation.
-If the student should fail to achieve a cumulative GPA of 2.00 or better, the student would normally be required to withdraw (RW) and would not be permitted to register for the duration of at least one year.
+If the student should fail to achieve a cumulative GPA of 2.00 or better, the student would normally be "required to withdraw" (RW) and would not be permitted to register for classes for the duration of at least one year.
 A student with a cumulative GPA substantially below 2.00 may be required to demonstrate his or her potential for readmission.
 Normally, a student may be in the probation-continued category for only one regular term.

 Further information may be obtained from the CASL Office of Advising and Student Records, Room 1039 CB.